rulewis/journey-optimizer.en/help/using/building-journeys/expression/collection-management-functions.md

 **Example 1:**

 We want to check if a user has installed a specific version of an application.
-For this we get all the push notification tokens associated to mobile applications for which the version is 1.0.
+For this we get all the push notification tokens associated with mobile applications for which the version is 1.0.
 Then, we perform a condition with the **[!UICONTROL count]** function to check that the returned list of tokens contains at least one element.

    ```json
    count(@{LobbyBeacon._experience.campaign.message.profile.pushNotificationTokens.all(currentEventField.application.version == "1.0").token}) > 0